-I am a fifth year PhD candidate in the Department of Political Science at Stanford University.
-After completing my PhD, I will start as a tenure-track assistant professor in the Department of Political Science at Duke University.
+I am an assistant research professor at the Department of Political Science at Duke University and a PhD candidate in the Department of Political Science at Stanford University.
+In fall 2021, I will begin as a tenure-track assistant professor at Duke.
 I specialize in international relations, comparative politics, and quantitative analysis.
-My dissertation and book project explores how partisan polarization affects foreign policymaking in democratic states, with an emphasis on U.S. national security policy.
+My research explores how partisan polarization affects foreign policymaking in democratic states, with an emphasis on U.S. national security policy.
 More generally, I am interested in the interplay between domestic and international politics in matters of security and conflict.

 My research is published or forthcoming in The Journal of Politics, International Studies Quarterly, and The Journal of Global Security Studies.
 My work has been funded by the Stanford Institute for Economic Policy Research (SIEPR), The Europe Center, the Institute for Research in the Social Sciences (IRiSS), and the Graduate Research Opportunity Fund at Stanford.